Skip to main content

 Unpack Your Emotional Baggage

-By Emotional Baggage
+By Barbara Rubel Emotional Baggage No Comments

 I can’t imagine traveling without baggage.
 It’s usually at the exact moment when I stand by my airline seat, when I realize the bag I packed is too heavy to lift into the overhead compartment.
 This past month, I took several flights across the country.
 With each trip, I remind myself that I must lighten my load.
 I do not check my bag.
 Rather, I lug it along with each…